Development Finance Calculator

-Interest Rate – Although this is set to 7% by default, you can change the rate of interest to match the product you are applying for, or wish to compare.
+Interest Rate – Although on our calculator this is set to a predefined % by default, you can change the rate of interest to match the product you are applying for, or wish to compare.

-Releases – You need to inform the calculator how much funding you require and on which dates.
+Releases – You will need to calculate how much funding you require and on which dates.
 With development finance, you only pay interest on funds that have actually been released.
 By altering the amounts and the release times of the various stages of funding, you can easily see how the interest charges will be affected and how profitable the project will be.

 Property Development Finance – Borrowing Fees

-When using the calculator, the various costs and borrowing fees will be worked out automatically.
-However, with so many lenders offering so many different products, the fees can vary tremendously from one loan to the next.
+When using our property finance calculator, various costs and borrowing fees will be worked out automatically.
+However, with so many lenders offering so many different products, the fees can vary significantlu from one loan to the next.

 The facility fee is the main cost of borrowing that a lender will charge for granting you access to a specific product.
 This is typically worked out as a percentage of the total amount borrowed, or the GDV (Gross Development Value).